-Although there is no evidence that Alzheimer’s can be prevented, researchers review the evidence on how social activities may delay the onset of the disease.
+Although there is no evidence that Alzheimer’s can be prevented, researchers review the evidence on how social activities may delay the onset of cognitive impairment associated with the disease.

 In a new paper in the Journal of Biomedical Science, Hsiao and colleagues reviewed the evidence of how social activity may help stave off cognitive impairment.
-In general, they found that social interaction may help reduce psychological stress, which in turn may reduce the kinds of physiological stress and neural damage that lead to Alzheimer’s.
+In general, they found that social interaction may help reduce psychological stress, which may reduce physiological stress and neural damage that lead to Alzheimer’s.
 Exercise and a healthy diet may have similar effects by reducing inflammation and chronic diseases.

 More specifically, however, social interactions may increase the production of brain-derived neurotrophic factors (BDNF) that aid in maintaining brain plasticity, forming new neurons, and cognitive function generally.
 BDNF is typically low in Alzheimer’s patients.
 Patients with depression also tend to have lower levels of BDNF than healthy individuals, suggesting that social isolation leading to depression may reduce BDNF.

 Studies have shown that increased levels of brain-derived neurotrophic factors improve cognitive impairment in rodent and primate models used in labs.
 In fact, mice and rats that are housed in a group, rather than by themselves, display increased levels of BDNF and improved brain function.
 Rodents that exercise also show similar improvements in brain-derived neurotrophic factors and cognitive function.